game-of-prompts/.github/ROBOT_DEVELOPMENT_GUIDE.md

 1. You receive confirmation that the Seed is Locked.
 2. You open your **Celaut Node Console**.
-3. You manually/computationally execute the **Game-Service + Your Solver**.
+3. You manually/computationally execute the **Game-Service** and uploads your-solver.celaut.bee to it.
-4. The system generates moves step by step locally.
+4. The system generates moves step by step.
 5. You obtain the **Commitment** (cryptographic evidence).
 6. You send it to the network.